French ship Golymin (1809): Construction and career

-She was commissioned under Captain Amand Leduc on 1 January 1812, taking part in Allemand's escape from Lorient in March.

-On 23 March 1814, Golymin was despatched from Brest to assist two frigates inbound for the harbour, but a gust of wind pushed her on Mengam Rock, where she was wrecked and sank.
+Golymin was ordered on 11 November 1804 and named Inflexible on 26 February 1805.
+The ship was reordered on 26 March and laid down in June at the Arsenal de Lorient.
+She was renamed Golymin on 23 February 1807 and launched on 8 December 1809.
+The ship was commissioned under Captain Amand Leduc on 1 January 1812, taking part in Allemand's escape from Lorient in March.
+On 23 March 1814, Golymin was despatched from Brest to assist two frigates inbound for the harbour, but a gust of wind pushed her onto a rock in the Goulet de Brest. where she was wrecked and sank.
 The crew managed to abandon ship in good order and was ferried ashore by boats without loss of life.
 Leduc was court-martialled and found innocent of the loss of the ship on 15 July 1814.

 The wreck was discovered in 1977 by Michèle and Jean-Marie Retornaz, and explored by the DRASSM in 1980.
+Golymin is the source of the obusier de vaisseau currently on display in the Musée national de la Marine in Paris and in Brest.